-Formatting Numbers in SSRS 2014
+Formatting Numbers in SSRS

-Select the Textbox containing Numeric values.
-In this example, Select Sales Amount Textbox of the SSRS report and Right click on it will open the context menu.
+In this SSRS Formatting Numbers example, Select Sales Amount Textbox of the report, and Right-click on it will open the context menu.
 Please select the Text Box Properties.. option from it

 To format a number in SSRS, Please select the Numbers Category from the available list.

 Now, let us format the Numeric values in Tax Amount